Da Lio-Rivi\`{e}re-Wettstein-type inequality for weighted Bergman spaces: Introduction

 Hence the boundedness of the operator \eqref{h-to-A} in general fails even for a radial $(1,2)$-Carleson measure.
 On the other hand, the boundedness of \eqref{B-to-A} holds for all radial finite measure $\mu$ on $\D$.
-For general weights, a clear sufficient condition for the boundedness of the operator \eqref{B-to-A} is that the {\it Bergman projection} being bounded on $L^2(\D, \mu)$ (which then is equivalent to the condition that $\mu$ is a $B_2$-weight \`a la B\'ekoll\'e-Bonami, see \cite{B-B} for more details on Bergman projections).
-Consequently, for any $B_2$-weight $\mu$ on $\D$ satisfying \eqref{k-theta-Berg}, the pair $ (B^2(\D, \mu), h^1(\D)) $ is holomorphically stable.
+For general weight, a sufficient condition for the boundedness of the operator \eqref{B-to-A} is that the {\it Bergman projection} being bounded on $L^2(\D, \mu)$ (which then is equivalent to the condition that $\mu$ is B\'ekoll\'e-Bonami's $B_2$-weight, see \cite{B-B} for more details on Bergman projections).
+Consequently, for any $B_2$-weight $\mu$ on $\D$ satisfying \eqref{k-theta-Berg}, we have

-For a radial boundary-accessable finite measure $\mu$ on $\D$, the space $B^2(\D,\mu)$ is complete and $B^2(\D,\mu)+h^1(\D)$ is a Banach space equipped with the norm: Recall that a closed subspace $B_1$ of a Banach space $B$ is called {\it complemented} in $B$ if there exists a bounded linear projection from $B$ onto $B_1$.
+For a radial boundary-touching finite measure $\mu$ on $\D$, the space $B^2(\D,\mu)$ is complete and $B^2(\D,\mu)+h^1(\D)$ is a Banach space when equipped with the norm: Recall that a closed subspace $B_1$ of a Banach space $B$ is called {\it complemented} in $B$ if there exists a bounded linear projection from $B$ onto $B_1$.

-\begin{theorem} Let $\mu$ be a radial boundary-accessable $(1,2)$-Carleson measure on $\D$.
+\begin{corollary} Let $\mu$ be a radial boundary-touching $(1,2)$-Carleson measure on $\D$.
 Then